 Did you know…

 8.)
-Axolotls will develop missing limb or tail in the next couple of weeks due to their amazing ability to regenerate body parts, even vital organs and parts of their brains.
+Axolotls will develop a missing limb or tail in the next couple of weeks due to their amazing ability to regenerate body parts, even vital organs and parts of their brains.
 See the video below for more info…

 10.)
-Salamanders can live very long period of time.
+Salamanders can live a very long period of time.
 Chinese giant salamander can live up to 55 years.